Science fair Project writing format:

 The key to your success is to take science fair in small steps.
 To ensure this success follow the examples listed below.
 With some planning and creativity you will create a successful science fair project.

-“Writing the Purpose Statement"
+1. Question and “Writing the Purpose Statement"

 The Purpose Statement should explain what it is you are trying to discover or prove.
 The Purpose should be written in a form of a statement.
 Try to make your statement original and creative.